Lauds: Liturgia horarum (1970)

-All psalms and canticles are concluded with the doxology, "Glory to the Father, and to the Son, and to the Holy Spirit.
-As it was in the beginning, is now and will be forever.
-Amen."
-(The current translation of the United States Conference of Catholic Bishops, given here, differs from the traditional English translation used in other countries.)
+All psalms and canticles are concluded with the doxology.
 The psalms and readings are distributed in a four-week cycle, which forms the heart of the prayer.

 Variations

-On feasts of saints the various parts of the hour may be taken from the office of the saint being celebrated or from common texts for the saints.
-If the feast has the rank of "memorial", any parts specifically provided for the saint (the "proper" parts) are used, while the other parts come from the weekday, with exception of the hymn (which may be optionally taken from the common texts), the antiphon for the Benedictus (which must be taken from the proper or the common), the intercession (which may be optionally taken from the common texts), and the closing prayer (which should be proper, or if missing, common).
+On all solemnities and feasts as well as on all feast days of the saints with their own Lauds antiphons in the proper, the psalms and cantica from the Sunday of the Week I are sung.
+These are: Ps.
+63, the canticle from Dan 3, 37-88 and Ps.
+149.

-For a solemnity all texts are taken from the proper, or if some part is missing, from the common.
-On these days, the morning psalm is always Psalm 63, verses 2-9, the canticle is the "Song of the Three Holy Children" (Daniel 3:57-88 and 56), and the psalm of praise is Psalm 149.
-On Corpus Christi, the hymn O Salutaris Hostia is sung.
+On feasts of saints the various parts of the hour may be taken from the office of the saint being celebrated or from the common.
+If the feast has the rank of a memorial, any parts specifically provided for the saint (the parts from the proper) are used, while the other parts come from the weekday, with exception of the hymn (which may be optionally taken from the common texts), the antiphon for the Benedictus (which must be taken from the proper or the common), the intercession (which may be optionally taken from the common texts), and the collect.

 In some seasons of the liturgical year, such as Lent or Eastertide, many of the prayers are proper for each day of the season.
-In Holy Week, the octaves of Christmas and Easter, and the last eight days of Advent, celebration of feast days is somewhat restricted.
-On some of these days, a memorial may be celebrated as a commemoration, adding an extra prayer at the end of the hour, while on others the memorial is completely removed from the calendar.
+In Holy Week, the octaves of Christmas and Easter, and the last eight days of Advent, these liturgical days displace the celebration of other feasts.

 Other rites of the Western Church

 In the Ambrosian Office, and also in the Mozarabic, Lauds retained a few of the principal elements of the Roman Lauds: the Benedictus, canticles from the Old Testament, and the laudate psalms, arranged, however, in a different order (cf. Germain Morin, op. cit. in bibliography).
-In the Benedictine Liturgy, the Office of Lauds resembles the Roman Lauds very closely, not only in its use of the canticles but also in its general construction.
+In the Benedictine liturgy, the office of Lauds resembles the Roman Lauds very closely, not only in its use of the canticles but also in its general construction.